A Comparative Guide of Top 10 Best PWA Frameworks

 • Facilitates creating reusable and easily maintainable components.

-• Framework-agnostic nature allows flexibility in development.
+• The framework’s agnostic nature allows flexibility in development.

 Cons: